Things to Know Before You Go

 Connect to our Wi–Fi: Connecting to our Wi–Fi is easy.
 Just choose SI-VISITOR, open a web browser, and accept the terms of service.

-Photography: All face coverings must remain on while taking photos.
-To preserve the more than 200-year-old Star-Spangled Banner, we must prohibit photography in that gallery.
+Photography: To preserve the more than 200-year-old Star-Spangled Banner, we must prohibit photography in that gallery.
 Unless otherwise noted, we encourage photography throughout the rest of the museum.
 Tripods, monopods, and selfie sticks are not permitted without prior approval.
 Members of the media should contact the museum’s Office of Communications and Marketing for photography or filming requests.

 Wheelchairs: A limited number of non-motorized wheelchairs are available on a first-come, first-served basis; ask a security officer upon arrival.
 We do not provide strollers or motorized wheelchairs.